 We are closely monitoring the recommendations of the CDC as well as our state and local health agencies in regard to the COVID-19 virus outbreak as we’re committed to the health of our patients, our staff, and our community.
-In keeping with those guidelines, we are asking those patients that have developed respiratory symptoms, cough, or fever or have recently returned from areas with … Continue reading Coronavirus update
+In keeping with those guidelines, we are asking those patients that have developed respiratory symptoms, cough, or fever or other symptoms of the disease to … Continue reading Coronavirus update

 Numerous studies and our own large experience have shown that breast reduction surgery is very successful in relieving symptoms in a wide range of patients, regardless of their weight.
 However, studies have shown that obese patients (defined a Body Mass Index of 30 or more) undergoing surgery are more prone to complications at the time of surgery and during recovery.
 While the overall risks of … Continue reading Breast reduction surgery and obesity